Mockup of two printed books

 Read The Economy 2.0: Microeconomics Read The Economy 2.0: Macroeconomics Read The Economy 1.0

 The Economy 2.0 is a complete introduction to economics and the economy.
-It's student-centred and motivated by real-world problems and real-world data.
-The Economy 1.0 is CORE Econ’s original textbook, still available.
+It’s student-centred and motivated by real-world problems and real-world data.
+The Economy 1.0, CORE Econ’s original textbook, is still available.

 The Economy 2.0